hamlet-io/docs/docs/getting-started/create-cmdb.md

     mkdir ~/hamlet_hello/mycmdb
     ```

 1. Change into the directory and create the root.json file.
-This file tells hamlet where the top of the CMDB file structure is
+This file tells hamlet where the top of the CMDB file structure is.

     ```bash
     cd ~/hamlet_hello/mycmdb
     echo '{}' > root.json
     ```

-1. Now that we have the root defined lets add our Tenant.
+1. Now that we have the root defined let's add our tenant.
 The tenant represents your overall hamlet deployment.
-This can be a single application with a single cloud account or all of your applications and all of their cloud accounts.
-Hamlet allows you to define your infrastructure in a standardised way based on your deployment requirements.
+This can be a single application with a single cloud account or all of your applications and all of their cloud accounts. hamlet allows you to define your infrastructure in a standardised way based on your deployment requirements.

-    We can create a tenant using the hamlet cli.
-It will create the files and folder structure that we need and ask some questions to fill in the gaps
+    We can create a tenant using the hamlet CLI.
+It will create the files and folder structure that we need and ask some questions to fill in the gaps.

-    Inside your CMDB directory run the following command

     ```bash
     hamlet generate tenant-cmdb
     ```

-    You will be prompted for a details that describe your tenancy
+    You will be prompted for details that describe your tenancy.

     ```bash
     [?] tenant id: acmeinc